 Step 3.
 Launch Finder, click on "Go" in the menu bar, and then click "Go to Folder".
 Type in ~/Library/Messages.

 Step 4.
-In the folder, you can see the Archive, Attachments and a file named as chat.db.
-The archive covers the past messages, and Attachments refer as photos, videos sent or received.
-And the chat.db file covers all the history of all active conversations.
+In the folder, you can see the Archive, Attachments and a file named "chat.db".
+The archive covers the past messages, and Attachments refer to photos, videos sent or received.
+And the "chat.db" file covers all the history of all active conversations.
 You can copy them to a new Mac for viewing.

 To be honest, this way is not 100% useful to view old iMessage or text messages.
 If you’ve enabled Time Machine backup, you can restore files from Time Machine backup which contains the messages.
 However, it will erase all current data and replaced with the old data on your Mac.

 The very useful way to recover deleted or lost text messages on Mac is by scanning for the iMessages directly after you find you’ve lost them.
 It’s the simplest and most straightforward way for how to recover/restore deleted messages on MacBook Air/Pro, iMac.
 To make it done, a tool is needed, like iBeesoft Data Recovery for Mac.